 Fig. 2.
-Maps of the study region. (a) Topography from the General Bathymetric Chart of the Oceans (GEBCO), (b) free-air gravity anomalies from FAA V23.1, (c) sediment thicknesses from NGDC and (d) depths to basement.
+Maps of the study region. (a) Bathymetric map based on the General Bathymetric Chart of the Oceans (GEBCO), (b) free-air gravity anomalies from FAA V23.1, (c) sediment thickness (Lindeque et al. 2016) and (d) depths to basement determined by subtracting the sediment thickness (c) from the bathymetry (a).
 The solid red line shows the location of OBS profile of ACRUP project (Trey et al. 1999).
 The tectonic lines delineating the boundary of the main basins are the same as in Fig. 1.
+Abbreviations are: DB: Drygalski Basin and DIT: Drygalski Ice Tongue.